naranjito72/naranjito72/README.md

 >“It’s through mistakes that you actually can grow.
 You have to get bad in order to get good.”
 >(Paula Scher)

-At first I thought
+At first I thought:

--"*place only the best repositories!*"- but then, how would you, dear next boss, know if I am improving?.
+-"*place only the best repositories!*"-

+but then, how would you, dear next boss, know if I am improving?.
 So there it is, all, *The Good, the bad and the Ugly*.
 I now is risky, as is not what people expects to see these days, but is all part of the way.
-Alas, in [here](https://github.com/bcnActivaRepositorio) I leave you what I consider a step further in my progression.
+Alas, in [here](https://github.com/bcnActivaRepositorio) I leave you what I consider a step further in my progression, but feel free to explore all my repositories. if you are a technician, you will understand the code.
+There are defeats and victories, consoles to check and hours of debugs, StackOverflow answers and *my own, my precious* ones, but plenty of :heart: for something, :computer:, in all of them.

 ### IT Education